rajatstats/Model_development_Python_codes/README.md

     * Histogram based binning of continuous variable.
     * Leaf wise splitting of tree node.
 11. CatBoost algorithm
-    a.
-Types of features can be used in CatBoost algorithm: -
+    - Types of features can be used in CatBoost algorithm: -
     * Text Feature
     * Categorical Feature
     * Numerical Feature
-    b.
-CatBoost tries to derive maximum information from limited data: -
+    - CatBoost tries to derive maximum information from limited data: -
     * Tends to perform good for small size of data
     * More categorical feature better the model performance.